AndrGab/AndrGab/README.md

 🤓 I'm looking forward to collaborating on new projects so I can improve 🚀 my development skills.

-💜 I build stuff for web using Elixir💧, Typescript, React and Node.
+💜 I build stuff for web using Elixir💧, Typescript, React, Node and Python.

 **You can Reach me:**